neet813/freezer-robot/README.md

 # 🤖 Freezer Robot

-A tiny smart companion for your fridge that helps you track what’s inside, avoid duplicate shopping, and reduce food waste.
+A tiny smart companion for your fridge that helps you track what's inside, avoid duplicate shopping, and reduce food waste.

+---

 ## Why I Built This